richiq/umongo-async-mongomock/docs/userguide.rst

     >>> [x.document for x in Parent.opts.indexes]
     [{'key': SON([('unique_in_parent', 1)]), 'name': 'unique_in_parent_1', 'sparse': True, 'unique': True}]

-.. warning:: You must ``register`` a parent before it child inside a given instance.
+.. warning:: You must ``register`` a parent before its child inside a given instance.

 Indexes